-Businesses cannot afford to connect to the Internet unprotected.
-As a busy professional, it is crucial to safeguard your company’s private documents, especially when you are traveling or bringing your own device.
+Business professionals cannot afford to connect to the Internet unprotected.
+It is crucial to safeguard your company’s private data, especially when traveling for work or using your own device.

-Countless professionals rely on working while traveling to get their work done.
-If you’re one of them, then you likely already have a toolkit of apps that you need to conduct necessary work.
-However, rising cyber threats has made ensuring your corporate security more important than ever before.
+Countless professionals rely on the ability to work while traveling.
+If you’re one of them, then you likely already have a toolkit of apps and services you utilize for work.
+However, the rise of cyber threats has made using certain services, accessing certain websites, and securing remote access to corporate networks more complex than ever before.

-This is why it’s essential for professionals to invest in a Virtual Private Network (VPN).
+That’s why it is essential for professionals to invest in a Virtual Private Network, (VPN service).

 How Businesses and Professionals Use VPNs